 Phonics at Gunness and Burringham CEP

 At Gunness and Burringham Primary school we use Read/Write INC to teach the foundations of Reading.
-The table below shows the impact of the programme.

 Children learn the English alphabetic code: first they learn one way to read the 40+ sounds and blend these sounds into words, then learn to read the same sounds with alternative graphemes.

 They experience success from the very beginning.
-Lively phonic books are closely matched to their increasing knowledge of phonics and ‘tricky’ words and, as children re-read the stories, their fluency increases.
+Lively phonic books are closely matched to their increasing knowledge of phonics and ‘red’ words and, as children re-read the stories, their fluency increases.